dkfans/keeperfx/docs/keeperfx_readme.txt

   Location meaning is identical to the one in DISPLAY_OBJECTIVE.
   For example, to reveal Hero Gate no.1:
   REVEAL_MAP_LOCATION(PLAYER0,-1,11)
+ RESEARCH
+  Changes amount of research points needed to discover an item in library.
+It doesn't affect research order, only amount of points.
+If the item never was in research list, it's added at end.
+Example: RESEARCH(PLAYER1,MAGIC,POWER_CHICKEN,10000) RESEARCH_ORDER
+  When this command is first called, the research list for specified players is cleared.
+Using it you may create a research list from beginning.
+Note that if you won't place an item on the list, it will not be possible to research it.
+  So if you're using this command, you must add all items available on the level to the research list.
+Example:
+   RESEARCH_ORDER(ALL_PLAYERS,ROOM,SCAVENGER,50000)
+   [...] - more RESEARCH_ORDER commands should follow.
+ RANDOM
+  It's not a command, but may be used instead of most parameters.
+  If used instead of a number, then should look like:
+   RANDOM(min,max)
+  but may also be used instead of any other value.
+Examples:
+    MAX_CREATURES(PLAYER0,RANDOM(12,19))
+    ADD_CREATURE_TO_POOL(RANDOM,20)
+  Note that when used instead of player name, RANDOM may return ALL_PLAYERS.
+Also, the command shouldn't be used in multiplayer maps, as it will lead to synchronization problems.
+  Value represented by RANDOM is selected at start of a map, and never changes during the gameplay.

 Changelog:

+Version: 0.3.2
+  Added CPU identification
+  Rewritten part of spell casting code
+  Rewritten some of 'Transfer creature' code
+  Rewritten some possession-related code
+  RANDOM can now be used instead of most values in script Remade part of 'player instances' code
+  More cheat options, like 'Everything is free', now works Created .LOF Level Overview Files, levels.txt no longer used Started replacing network support

 Version: 0.3.1
   Fixed disappearing creatures in zoom box